ToNyOyO/veeva-approved-email-package-manager/README.md

 #### Including fragments in the template for testing

-Frgaments are injected into the template using the following method.
-This is only for the purpose of testing the email (with all fragments) in a web browser or, for example, uploading to Litmus for email client testing.
+Fragments are injected into the template using the following method:

 ```
 <table>